 "Do you feel like you can hold a henge for hours at a time, yeah?"

 She didn't answer, instead rested a hand on her hip and raised an eyebrow.
 Better idea, genius?

 He did have a "better" idea, as it turned out.
 An hour later Sakura was hovering anxiously in the middle of a broken into barracks room.
 Deidara had just returned from a short absence with a paper bag under his arm, smiling slyly like a cat as he slipped through the window.

 The sight of one of her sensei's more normal expressions eased Sakura's trepidation, if briefly.
 She was immediately suspect when he all but sauntered to the single table between two bunk beds.
 With his back to her, she could hear some rustling and other vague noises, but was clueless to his actions.

 Glancing at the opened box on the table behind him, Sakura drew her brows together as she tried to see what it was in the uncooperative light of the setting sun.

-Pictured on its front was a pretty, smiling model with her hair spilling over her shoulder.
+Pictured on the box front was a pretty, smiling model with her hair spilling over her shoulder.

 "It's no big deal, yeah."
-There was a little bottle in his plastic covered hands.
+He had a little bottle in his plastic covered hands.

 Sakura wasted no time diving to the window, fingers glowing with chakra, ready to bolt – sore limbs be damned.
 A strong hold wrapped around her middle and in a blink she found herself in the room's tiny attached bathroom.

 Hell no!
 She tried to claw herself from Deidara's grip, wriggling and twisting with mounting panic.
 "Wait, wait!
 Sensei, wait!
 Please?"

 He directed her away from the door, out manoeuvring each of her desperate lunges.
 It took another moment for Deidara to get her to the sink, where Sakura was spitting and hissing as he shook the bottle of brown dye over her scalp.
 He stood at her back, bending her forward over the porcelain ledge as she tried to beg and scrape away from her horrible fate.